 - Damage caused by someone else driving the car during your booking.
 If someone else drives the car during your booking, and they are not a member of Car Next Door, then there is no insurance cover and you will be responsible for the full costs of any loss or damage.

 - Damage to someone else's property - e.g. if you are involved in an accident where you are at fault and you damage a third party's car.

 - Damage where you did not take clear photos at the start and end or your trip - if damage is reported, we will check the photos that have been uploaded by Borrowers who drove in the past 42 days.
 If you have not uploaded photos to show that the damage was either there when you picked it up, or was not there at the time you left the car, then you will be held responsible.

 A separate DCL applies for each incident - so in the unlikely event that you were to damage a car at several different times during your trip, you would need to pay a DCL for each of those damage events.

 - Reduce your Damage Cover Liability Amount (see above 'How much is my Damage Cover Liability Amount' above)

-- Always take clear photos of every surface of the vehicle before you drive AND when you end your trip, and keep them for 30 days after your trip ends.
+- Always take clear photos of every surface and the interior of the vehicle before you drive AND when you end your trip, and upload them through the app or website.
 You will be able to use these photos to prove that damage did not occur during your trip.